 In Closing

-PCOS is complex, but you are not powerless.
-Understanding the type of PCOS you have and how it affects your body is the first step.
+PMOS is complex, but you are not powerless.
+Understanding the type of PMOS you have and how it affects your body is the first step.
 From there, small, consistent lifestyle changes like adjusting your diet, moving your body, and supporting stress response can really make a difference.